-A planning obligation for noise will only be required in exceptional circumstances where the Council considers that there is noise from a source outside of the development site boundary which is likely to be detrimental to the amenity of future residents/occupiers, and which can't be mitigated against in any other way.
+3.4.55 A planning obligation for noise is normally required where the Council considers that there is noise from a source outside of the development site boundary which is likely to be detrimental to the amenity of future residents/occupiers.
 It is good practice in circumstances where noise of an industrial nature is involved for the applicant to provide a report to the LPA on noise affecting the development site using British Standard 4142 'Method for rating Industrial Noise affecting Mixed Residential and Industrial Areas' where applicable.
 The report should detail the action proposed by the developer to mitigate the noise issues.

-In exceptional circumstances it may be necessary for a developer to enter into a planning obligation for noise, particularly in circumstances where the proposed development is for a sensitive development, i.e. residential, hospital, school etc and there is an existing industrial use/ railway/ busy road etc located nearby.

-The planning obligation will be required to enable the developer to undertake works outside of the development site boundary in order to reduce noise at source or provide an off-site barrier.
+3.4.56 In exceptional circumstances it may be necessary for a developer to enter into a planning obligation for noise, particularly in circumstances where the proposed development is for a sensitive development, i.e. residential, hospital, school etc and there is an existing industrial use/ railway/ busy road etc located nearby.
+3.4.57 The planning obligation will be required to enable the developer to undertake works outside of the development site boundary in order to reduce noise at source or provide an off-site barrier.
 The purpose of this action will be to effect a reduction in noise at the development site which is sufficient to enable the proposed development to go ahead without adversely affecting the operation of the existing use whilst providing an acceptable noise climate at the location of the proposed development.